PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Separate the complete dual-Mul candidate plan from mutation and reuse it as the indexed precondition, including broadcast/constant feasibility.
-3. Migrate copy-on-write, inputs/outputs, structural removal, pruning, and layout metadata to one graph index/state and stable runner.
-4. Replace all six raw calls, then run focused, sequential Tier 1, and full direct gates before committing and pushing indexed migration.
+2. Inspect `_optimize_transpose_axis3_const_concat_bridge_nhwc_chains`, all
+   production positions, and existing success coverage to freeze behavior.
+3. Add a compact dedicated corpus covering post fan-out, retained NCHW users, public boundaries, permutation/axis, shape compatibility, and shared constants.
+4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain